 He has also been a speaker at regional and national advertising conferences for the American Advertising Federation and a keynote speaker for various events.
 Other assignments took him to Jakarta, Indonesia, where he served as a communications consultant on an Indonesian government project and, early in his career, to Japan where he directed a documentary on the first trans-Pacific flight.

-Gary has a master’s degree in communications from Brigham Young University and a bachelor’s in broadcasting from Texas Tech University.
-He serves on the national board of directors for the College of Media & Communication at TTU.
+Gary has a bachelor's degree in broadcasting from Texas Tech University and a master's degree in communications from Brigham Young University.
+He serves on the National Advisory Board for the TTU College of Media & Communication and the National Board of Directors for the Alumni Association.
 He lives in Denver with his wife Susan and their family.

 John D. Esparza